 The grain is the shaped mass of processed solid propellant.
-The composition and geometrical configuration of the grain determines performance. motor propellant grain can be a cast, molded, or extruded body and its appearance and feel is similar to that of hard rubber or plastic.
+The composition and geometrical configuration of the grain determines the motor performance.
+The propellant grain can be a cast, molded, or extruded body and its appearance and feel is similar to that of hard rubber or plastic.